nexogen-international/sha512-checksum/README.md

 You need to install Python 2/3 on your computer to run this program.
 You can download an installer from [here](https://www.python.org/downloads/).

+or alternatively use the standalone Go version **that does not require anything to download or install**

+1. Build nexogen_sha512_checksum.go via "go build nexogen_sha512_checksum.go"
+2. Run nexogen_sha512_checksum.exe

 ## Usage

  From command prompt, type the following command without quotation marks: